 GPS has garnered an increasing amount of attention in recent years.
 The use of GPS technology as a supervision tool is in vogue in contemporary criminal justice systems and still growing in popularity.
 In fact, most jurisdictions throughout the Western world have some form of electronic monitoring to supervise persons convicted of an offense.

 The findings from the California studies are important because they suggest that GPS technology might serve multiple crime prevention purposes, depending on a program's goals and structural design.
 Specifically, GPS can be used as a traditional deterrent mechanism, a focused deterrent tactic or a treatment enhancement provision.

 Moreover, GPS monitoring has an advantage over other deterrence-based programs in that it offers much broader supervision.
-Unlike traditional intensive supervision programs that simply increase contact between the parole agent and the offender, GPS technology offers continuous monitoring, creating an almost omniscient supervision presence that hinders all criminal activity.
-This type of unyielding supervision, further enhanced by a digital record of the offender's whereabouts, might tip the scale in a criminal's decision of whether to commit an illegal act.
+Unlike traditional intensive supervision programs that simply increase contact between the parole agent and the person under surveillance, GPS technology offers continuous monitoring, creating an almost omniscient supervision presence that hinders all criminal activity.
+This type of unyielding supervision, further enhanced by a digital record of the individual's whereabouts, might tip the scale in a criminal's decision of whether to commit an illegal act.

 A Multifaceted Tool